Who are your sponsors?

 What would you like to see more of in BMX?

-What goes through your head when you’re about to do something scary on your bike?
+What are you thinking when you’re about to try something dead man on your bike?

 Funniest moment so far while filming for Anthem 2?